InvincibleIRMan/Datathon-WP7/README.md

 ## Train the VAE

-Once you are comfortable with the dataset, move on to `TabularVAE_Tutorial_ copy.ipynb`, the primary learning resource for building the model.
+Once you are comfortable with the dataset, move on to `TabularVAE_Tutorial.ipynb`, the primary learning resource for building the model.
 It is organised into five sections:

 1. **Setup** – Installs/loads PyTorch, pandas, scikit-learn, seaborn, and Matplotlib.
 2. **Load a sample dataset** – Uses the classic Iris dataset, shuffles it, and displays summary statistics.